rtous/sert/README.md

 	cd /scratch/nas/4/rtous

-Check your quota with quota -s.
+Check your quota (space = currently used, quota = limit).
+You should have more than 20G, ideally 100G, otherwise ask for more to suport.tic.ac@upc.edu.

+	quota -s

+Create a tmp folder in your scratch area and set the TMPDIR properly (otherwise temporary files would consume quota in your home dir and you will run out of space easily):

+	mkdir /scratch/nas/4/rtous/tmp
+	export TMPDIR=/scratch/nas/4/rtous/tmp

-Create folder for the project (or obtain it from github).
+Create a folder for the project (or obtain it from github).
 For this demo directly use:

 	git clone https://github.com/rtous/sert.git
 	cd sert